langchain-samples/langsmith-evals-playwright/README.md

 ## Overview

 This example demonstrates how to evaluate a web-based LLM application by automating browser interactions with Playwright, scraping responses from chat.langchain.com, and evaluating them using LangChain's LLM-as-judge evaluator.
-It provides an extensible response format that can be adapted for genUI or browser-based evaluations, making it useful for testing and validating web-based LLM applications that don't expose direct APIs.
+This can be used for e2e tests including frontend, and provides an extensible response format that can be adapted for genUI or browser-based evaluations, making it useful for testing and validating web-based LLM applications that don't expose direct APIs.

+- **Example type**: customer-resource
+- **Product area**: evaluation, observability, langsmith
+- **Experience level**: intermediate

 ## Quickstart